"Then I guess you can also call me the Black Knight." Ricky gave him a weird look, prompting the Bowery King to laugh heartily at his words.

 "All I ever wanted to be was to be someone, someone my family could be proud of, someone like my brother that others could depend on."
 Jake's eyes watered, sniffling while grabbing his heart.

-"I wanted to great, I wanted to sour into the sky like a bird while revealing in the warmth of the sun-.......but I just burned, I f*cking burned."
+"I wanted to be great, I wanted to soar into the sky like a bird and revel in the warmth of the sun-....but I just burned, I f*cking burned."
 Jake reached out his hand, the light reflecting all across his fingers before clenching them tightly.

 "I fell and now I'm drowning."
 Jake's hand slowly fell to the ground, closing his eyes as he wished this pitiful life of his would just end right here.